Diffusion Model Patching via Mixture-of-Prompts: Introduction

 \ding{202} \textbf{Data}: DMP boosts model performance using the original dataset, without requiring any external datasets.
 This is particularly noteworthy as further training of already converged diffusion models on the same dataset typically does not lead to performance gains.
 DMP differs from general fine-tuning~\cite{pan2009survey,deng2009imagenet}, which often transfers knowledge across different datasets.

-\ding{203} \textbf{Computation}: DMP patches pre-trained diffusion models by slightly modifying their input space, without updating the model itself.
-DMP contrasts with methods that train diffusion models from scratch for denoising-stage-specificity~\cite{choi2022perception,hang2023efficient,go2023addressing,park2023denoising}, which can be computationally expensive and storage-intensive.
+\ding{203} \textbf{Computational Efficiency}: DMP patches pre-trained diffusion models by slightly modifying their input space, without updating the model itself.
+DMP contrasts with methods that train diffusion models from scratch for denoising-stage-specificity~\cite{choi2022perception,hang2023efficient,go2023addressing,park2023denoising,park2024switch}, which can be computationally expensive and storage-intensive.

-\ding{204} \textbf{Parameter}: DMP adds only a negligible number of parameters, approximately 1.26\% of the total model parameters (based on DiT-XL/2).
+\ding{204} \textbf{Parameter Efficiency}: DMP adds only a negligible number of parameters, approximately 1.43\% of the total model parameters (based on DiT-L/2).
 This ensures that performance enhancements are achieved cost-effectively.

 \ding{205} \textbf{Model}: DMP eliminates the need to train multiple expert networks for different denoising stages.
 Instead, it combines a few prompts in various ways to learn nuanced behaviors specific to each step.
-This simplifies the model architecture and training process compared to prior methods~\cite{balaji2022ediffi,feng2023ernie,xue2023raphael}.
+This simplifies the model architecture and training process compared to prior methods~\cite{balaji2022ediffi,feng2023ernie,xue2023raphael, park2024switch}.